DavidSolan0/gender_name_clf/README.md

 In [clf](https://github.com/DavidSolan0/gender_name_clf/tree/main/clf) folder, you will find the data used to train and test the model and the R code with four classifications with their hyperparameter tunning using cv with three folds.

-The preprocessing only includes lowercase and remove punctuation from text.
-I used glove embeddings from the [textdata](https://cran.r-project.org/web/packages/textdata/textdata.pdf) package.
-Based on metrics, I picked a SVM as the best classifier.
-The **AUC** from my model is equal to 0.84 with an **accuracy** of 0.8.
-Below you could take a look to the ROC CURVE.
+The preprocessing only includes lowercase and removes punctuation from the text.
+I used glove embeddings from the[textdata](https://cran.r-project.org/web/packages/textdata/textdata.pdf) package.
+Based on metrics, I picked an SVM as the best classifier.
+The **AUC** from my model is equal to 0.84 with an accuracy of 0.8.
+Below you can take a look at the ROC curve.

 ![image](https://user-images.githubusercontent.com/80591909/174524685-4da305ab-c372-4629-8a12-86f9200a607a.png)